 - If you’re looking for new ways to eat matzo during Passover, this is a good way to switch up your routine.

-- The combination of cream cheese and apple cinnamon Charoset makes this sweet Matzo Brei recipe taste like a pastry – yum!
+- The combination of cream cheese and apple cinnamon Charoset makes this taste like a pastry – yum!

 - This recipe makes just one serving, which is perfect because like most egg dishes it doesn’t keep well and you won’t be stuck with leftovers!
 On the other hand, it’s easy to scale up if you have a crowd to feed.

-- In just over 10 minutes you’ll be sitting down to an absolutely delicious meal.
+- In about 10 minutes you’ll be sitting down to an absolutely delicious meal.
 Don’t wait until Passover to make this, it’s a great breakfast anytime!

 - Add the matzo to the browned butter and let it cook without stirring for 20 seconds.